FuyuByakko/meatbot/README.md

 * `specialKey: <String>` - name of additional special key input (for ex.
 'Enter').<br>
   [Special key examples](https://github.com/puppeteer/puppeteer/blob/v5.2.1/src/common/USKeyboardLayout.ts)
 * `delay: <Integer>` - timeout in ms between every input event (letter) of the text.
+* `waitForNavigation: <boolean>` - if click results in navigation to new page, wait for it to end.
+  Defaults to `false`.

 <br>